ricardoxnr/veda-config/docs/INSTALL.md

 - Sign up for github.com
 - Set up Git : https://docs.github.com/en/get-started/quickstart/set-up-git

+* You can also use GitHub Desktop: https://desktop.github.com/ .
+This documentation is written for github-cli, but some people feel much more comfortable with GUI.

-3. Clone the repo by running the command below in terminal.
+1. Clone the repo by running the command below in terminal.

 ```
 git clone git@github.com:NASA-IMPACT/veda-config.git --recursive